-I grew up small town and Midwest friendly.
+I grew up small town, Midwest friendly.

 At Homecoming we celebrated with a bonfire.
-Tradition called for the bulk of the firewood to arrive in the form of an old outhouse liberated from someone’s farm.
+Tradition called for the bulk of the firewood to be in the form of an old outhouse liberated from someone’s farm.
 By the time I was high school those were in short supply, but the bonfire went on.

 At the grade school I was taught by the same teachers that taught my siblings before me.
 I ate the homemade breads and brownies made fresh in the school lunchroom by lunch ladies that included my mom.
 I danced with James Howard to Oh, Johnny in the music program.
 I served beside my friend, Vicki, on the Safety Patrol and we quietly groaned as Rube the traffic cop, tried out his jokes on us.

 Like half the girls I knew I worked as a car hop at the local drive-in burger stand.
 After work we would drag main.

 I learned right from wrong.
 Discovered some people earn your trust while others do not.
 I learned the value of a dollar and the value of an education.
 I was loved and I loved.
 I knew joy and a broken heart all in a little town smack-dab in the middle of the country.

 That is my American story.

 Post a Comment